AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/best-practices.md

 - To block malicious traffic that you may be aware of after the analysis, add any additional rules.
 For example, certain IPs that have been attacking your site.
 - Rule creation, deployment, and analysis should be an ongoing, iterative process.
 It is not a one-time activity.

-## Best practices for Traffic Filter rules
+## Best practices for traffic filter rules

-Enable below Traffic Filter rules for your AEM project.
+Enable below traffic filter rules for your AEM project.
 However the desired values for `rateLimit` and `clientCountry` properties must be determined in collaboration with your security team.

 ```yaml
 kind: CDN